SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

         - sumologic
 ```

 1. Create a file in folder `/etc/otelcol-sumo/conf.d` with name for your choice, perhaps matching the pipeline name, `custom_files.yaml`.
+Its name has to end with `.yaml`.
 2. Paste the above content.
 3. Restart collector with following command:
    ```bash title="Linux"